Four more Australian Open participants infected with COVID-19

 Some players have complained about quarantine conditions and said they had not been advised that they would not be allowed to train if there were cases on their flights.

-A Spanish tennis website reported that world number one Novak Djokovic had written to Tiley requesting that quarantine restrictions could be eased for players, including reducing the mandatory 14 days of isolation and having players moved to “private houses with tennis courts” so they could train.
+A Spanish tennis website reported that world number one Novak Djokovic had written to Tiley asking that quarantine restrictions be eased for players, including reducing the mandatory 14 days of isolation and having players moved to “private houses with tennis courts” so they could train.

 The report drew a backlash from Australians on social media, with Djokovic and players told to check their “privilege”.